Estimated reading time: 6 minutes

 One of the most accessible entry points into the electrical trade is by registering as an Electrician Trainee (ET).

-This guide covers everything you need to know about becoming an electrician trainee in California in 2025—including updated steps, requirements, and how schools like InterCoast Colleges can help you get started.
+This guide covers everything you need to know about becoming an electrician trainee in California — including the latest steps, current requirements, and how schools like InterCoast Colleges can help you get started quickly.

 Electrician Trainee vs. Apprentice: What’s the Difference?